api3dao/vitepress-docs/docs/reference/dapis/understand/index.md

 ::: info Note

-If you have already deployed your proxy contract to read from the dAPI, it will remain the same.
-Purchasing a better configuration will not change your proxy contract address for the dAPI.
+Purchasing a better configuration will not change the proxy contract address for the dAPI.

 :::

 With dAPIs, dApps can have an option to configure the deviation threshold and heartbeat.
-For mainnet feeds, dApps have the following options to choose from based on the chain and dAPI:
+For both mainnet and testnet feeds, dApps have the following options to choose from based on the chain and dAPI:

 | Deviation | Heartbeat |
 | --------- | --------- |